-"A subgroup" antigens are inherited, as are other ABO antigens with A1 being dominant over A2.
+"A subgroup" antigens are inherited, as are other ABO antigens, with A1 being dominant over A2.
 Individuals who are phenotypically A1 may be genotypically A1O, A1A1, or A1A2.
 A phenotypically A2 individual may be genotypically A2A3.
 These alleles are passed to offspring in the same manner as other ABO antigens.
-Weak variant forms of the B antigen (B3, Bx, and Bel) also exist, but are very rare.
+Weak variant forms of the B antigen (B3, Bx, and Bel) exist but are rare.